You must now visit the NHS website or call 119 to book a test. You cannot just turn up and you must have symptoms.

 What should I do if I test positive for coronavirus?

-If you've tested positive for coronavirus, you may find the following information useful.
+Additional information: if you've tested positive for coronavirus, you may find the following information useful.

 Coronavirus (COVID-19) cases